Guías y buenas prácticas

 Data Analysis

-Data analysis is an essential stage in any scientific study.
+Data analysis is a crucial stage in any scientific study.
 To ensure reproducibility and transparency in research, it is important to adopt good practices that allow results to be understood, verified, and replicated.
 Below are some useful recommendations.

 Transparency in Analyses

-• Document every step of your data processing and statistical analysis in detail
+• Document each step of your data processing and statistical analysis in detail

 • Include information about the tools and software versions used

-• Clearly explain methodological decisions that may influence the interpretation of results, such as parameter choices, data filtering procedures, or statistical methods applied
+• Clearly explain methodological decisions that may affect the interpretation of results, such as parameter choices, data filtering procedures, or statistical methods applied

 Use of Reproducible Notebooks and Scripts

 Reproducibility is a cornerstone of Open Science.
 Whenever possible, use tools that allow code, results, and explanations to be combined within the same document.
-This facilitates structured analysis workflows, enables transparent sharing of code and results, and simplifies both review and replication of the work.
+This facilitates structured workflows, transparent sharing of code and results, and easier review and replication.
 Some commonly used tools include:

 1. Jupyter Notebook (Python): Jupyter Notebook is an interactive web application that allows users to create and share documents containing code, explanatory text, visualizations, and equations in a single environment.
 It is widely used in scientific computing and data analysis because it allows code to be executed in independent cells, making it easy to test and modify code fragments.
 It supports multiple programming languages but is most commonly used with Python.
 It also allows integration of plots, comments, and formulas using Markdown or LaTeX, making it ideal for documenting and reproducing scientific analyses.

 2. R Markdown (R): R Markdown is a document format that combines text, R code, and visualizations in a single file, enabling the creation of reproducible reports.
 It uses Markdown syntax for text formatting and allows code chunks to be executed directly within the document, automatically generating results.
-It is particularly useful for data analysis because it allows the integration of graphs, tables, and equations into reports that can be exported to formats such as HTML, PDF, or Word.
+It is particularly useful for data analysis because it allows integrating graphs, tables, and equations into reports that can be exported in formats such as HTML, PDF, or Word.

-3. Google Colab: Similar to Jupyter Notebooks, Google Colab is a free cloud-based platform that allows users to run Jupyter notebooks without local installation or configuration.
-It is especially useful for research and data analysis, enabling Python code execution, visualization generation, and the handling of large datasets.
+3. Google Colab: Similar to Jupyter Notebooks, it is a free cloud-based platform that lets users run Jupyter notebooks without local installation or configuration.
+It is especially useful for research and data analysis, enabling the execution of Python code, the generation of visualizations, and the handling of large datasets.
 It also supports real-time collaboration and integrates easily with Google Drive for project storage and sharing.
 Access to advanced computational resources makes it a flexible platform for developing and documenting reproducible analyses.

 Share and Version Your Code

 1. GitHub is a cloud-based platform for version control and collaboration in software development and research projects.
 It allows users to store, manage, and share code efficiently, facilitating teamwork through tools such as Git.
 It is widely used in research to organize data analysis pipelines, document workflows, and ensure that projects are reproducible and accessible.
-GitHub also offers features such as change tracking, issue management for task coordination, and the ability to host websites or documentation using GitHub Pages.
+GitHub also offers features such as change tracking, issue management for task coordination, and hosting websites or documentation with GitHub Pages.

 2. Zenodo is an open-access platform that allows researchers to store, share, and preserve datasets, publications, and source code free of charge.
-It is particularly valuable for the scientific community because it enables the publication of research software with DOI assignment, ensuring citability and academic recognition.
-It also promotes scientific reproducibility by providing a stable environment for sharing code alongside documentation and associated datasets.
+It is particularly valuable to the scientific community because it enables the publication of research software with DOI, ensuring citability and academic recognition.
+It also promotes scientific reproducibility by providing a stable environment for sharing code, documentation, and associated datasets.

 Good Practices When Sharing Code: